| | | | | |

 Potomac Point Vineyard & Winery (Afton, Virginia)

 An hours drive from DC sits Potomac Point Vineyard & Winery where you can experience the thrill of winter wine tasting in a unique setting.
 Potomac Point opened in 2007 and has been focused on crafting exquisite wines that pair wonderfully with their bistro offerings.
 With the lush garden backdrop, you’ll feel like a queen as you taste and swish your way through their wine flights.
-And get this, they do brunch, too!
-Every Sunday from 11 AM to 6 PM you can pair delicious wine with a gourmet spread and really tuck in.
+Sundays are the perfect day for a cozy winery visit—every Sunday from 11 AM to 6 PM you can pair delicious wine with a gourmet spread and really tuck in.

 Veritas Vineyard & Winery (Afton, Virginia)

 If you want luxury and opulence, Veritas is the place for you.
 Nestled in the Monticello wine region, you’ll enjoy stunning mountain backdrop with fields of vineyards, making this the perfect getaway for winter wine tasting.
-You can find gourmet eats in their Farmhouse restaurant and take a tour of their operation while sipping away too
+We invite you to experience a romantic, curated dining experience at their Farmhouse restaurant, where you can find gourmet eats and take a tour of their operation while sipping away too.

 Estrella Del Norte Vineyard (Santa Fe, NM)